 If you’re experiencing difficult or extreme circumstances and can’t organise a TFN, call the families line.

 We also need your bank account details.
-The account must be:
+The account must be either:

 It can’t be in a child’s name unless you’re the signatory or trustee.